northeastern-rc/rc-public-documentation/docs/source/welcome/services.md

 - Course Development
 - Reproducibility

-Please reach out if you're interested any of the above (or more) services.
+Please reach out via a consultation or by emailing rchelp@northeastern.edu if you're interested any of the above (or more) services.

 ## Citation Information